LukeKuenneke/gitlab-ee/doc/gitlab-geo/database_source.md

    This can easily be done via any NTP-compatible daemon.
 For example, here are [instructions for setting up NTP with Ubuntu](https://help.ubuntu.com/lts/serverguide/NTP.html).

+1. Install this new instance (on the same machine, or in a separate machine i n a HA configuration).
+Use the same version as the other replicated database for feature parity.

-1. Create `database_geo.yml` with the information of your secondary PostgreSQL database.
-Note that GitLab will set up another database instance separate from the primary, since this is where the secondary will track its internal
+1. Create `database_geo.yml` with the information of your additional PostgreSQL database.
+This is where the secondary will track its internal
    state:

     ```